Andrea Chapela: Publication in English Translation

 In 2022, Restless Books published The Visible Unseen, an English translation by Kelsi Vanada of Chapela's essay collection Grados de miopía.
 The book received a starred review from Kirkus, which summarized it as "philosophical meditations graced by radiant prose."
 Terrance Hayes called it "a lyrical laboratory of thinking and feeling.
 It’s an uncanny memoir of inner and outer perceptions" while literary translator Julia Sanches wrote: “A gimlet-eyed meditation on the dovetailing of science, the self, and written expression, The Visible Unseen jolted me.
 Andrea Chapela is an exquisite new voice in the hands of a superlative translator.”

 Some of the poems from Chapela's MFA thesis have been translated into English and published in the Brooklyn Rail InTranslation, and selections of her nonfiction and science fiction have also been published in English translation, including the short story "The Person You are Trying to Reach is Not Available."
 The first essay in her nonfiction collection Grados de miopía was published in English translation in the journal Tupelo Quarterly.
 Her short story "Borromean Rings" was translated by Kelsi Vanada and published in Granta.

 Honors and awards

 Chapela has received several prizes, among them the National Gilberto Owen Literature Prize for Stories in 2018, the National Juan José Arreola Literature Prize in 2019, and the National Joven José Luis Martínez Essay Prize in 2019.
-In 2021, she was named by Granta magazine as one of the best young writers in the Spanish language.
+In 2021, she was named by Granta magazine as one of the best young Spanish-language novelists.